Hovercraft: Russia

 The Soviet Union had a variety of military hovercraft, from the small Czilim-class hovercraft, comparable to the SR.N6, the large Zubr-class landing craft which is the most massive class of hovercraft ever built, and the Bora missile launcher surface effect ship (surface effect ships; somewhat akin to hybrids between a hovercraft and a catamaran).

 After the dissolution of the Soviet Union, the Zubr fleet was divided between the fleets of Ukraine (which received much of the Black Sea Fleet) and Russia (VMF).
 Due to Ukraine's inability to fund the maintenance of a fleet of heavy landing craft, most of the fleet was scrapped (akin to the sole Project 1238 hovercraft), though a number of the Zubr-class ships were exported, including ships commissioned from the Russian Federation.
 As of 2025, the Zubr class remains in service with the Russian Navy/VMF, the PLAN, and the Hellenic Navy.

 The Murena-class is a ~150 tonne landing hovercraft developed by the Soviet Union.
-By 2025, the ROKN is the only operator of the class, though the Russian Federation has declared plans to build a modernized version of the class in Khabarovsk.
+By 2025, the ROKN is the only operator of the class, though the Russian Federation has declared plans to build a modernised version of the class in Khabarovsk.